 On most Linux servers, your only interface will be a command-line interface.
 Without the GUI, you cannot use tools like virt-manager.
 The only way to install a KVM guest OS on such systems from the command-line is via a serial console using the virt-install tool.

-The Kernel-based Virtual Machine (KVM) is a full virtualization hypervisor for Linux.
-When you install KVM on Linux, it transforms your Linux distribution into a type-1 hypervisor (bare-metal), enabling you to operate virtual machines at speeds close to the host machine.
+The Kernel-based Virtual Machine (KVM) is a Linux hypervisor that supports full virtualization.
+When you install KVM on Linux, your Linux distribution is transformed into a Type-1 hypervisor (bare-metal), allowing you to run virtual machines at near-host machine speeds.